 I was living in Chicago, having a grand old time.
 There were a couple of men buzzing around me.
-One of them, who was so sweet, so nice, a guy I had seen perform numerous times, approached me at a party and, after chatting me up for a while in a very humorous and effortless way, asked me out to dinner.
+One of them (sweet, nice, a guy I had seen perform numerous times – he was HILARIOUS, his most important quality) approached me at a party and, after chatting me up for a while in a very humorous and effortless way, asked me out to dinner.

-I’m not a real date-r, I haven’t been on too many “let me pick you up and we’ll go have dinner” kind of dates.
-I kind of cut to the chase, for better or worse.
-I have swirling romances that start immediately.
-I’m a horrible flirt, meaning: I’m bad at it.
-I don’t know how to do it unless I mean business.
-But this guy was very traditional, and so – like a true gentleman – he set up this entire date (picked the spot, picked the after-dinner spot, etc.)
+I’m not a real date-r.
+I’ve been on dates, obviously, but any relationship I have ever had has not come out of that traditional set-up.
+I don’t know how to flirt unless I mean business.
+This guy was very traditional, and so – like a true gentleman he set up the entire date (picked the spot, picked the after-dinner spot, etc.)

 But that’s a tangent, and not the story I want to tell which is the story of the Eyeball and the Dozen Roses.

-During the great date at the late-night Greek place – for some UNFATHOMABLE reason – I told him that my eye doctor had taken a picture of the back of my eyeball.
-(Great date banter, Sheila.
-Way to go.)
+During the great date at the late-night Greek place, for some UNFATHOMABLE reason, I told him that my eye doctor had taken a picture of the back of my eyeball.

 He: “Your grey eyes look so lovely.
 I could drown in their sparkley depths.”

 Me: “Oh yeah?
 I should show you a picture of the BACK of my eyeball, pal.”